 (478 KB - 6/8/2012)

-The Board found that the CSPA requirement that an applicant seek to acquire LPR status within one year of visa availability can be satisfied by showing circumstances beyond the applicant’s control prevented a timely filing.
+The BIA held that the CSPA requirement that an applicant seek to acquire LPR status within one year of visa availability can be satisfied by showing circumstances beyond the applicant’s control prevented a timely filing.